 Use gentle wipes or a soft cloth and pat the skin dry instead of rubbing it.
 Make use of a baby-friendly ointment to treat a rash if it gets severe.

 How Long Does the Teething Phase Last?

 Once you know what to give a toddler for teething pain, you might wonder how long will this phase last.
 Generally, the front teeth (both the top and bottom ones) emerge by 1.5-2 years, followed by other teeth, gradually until a couple of years.
 The order might vary from child to child but the pain subsides after the first few teeth.

 When to Consult a Doctor

-The complications of teething in toddler usually occur when the teeth fail to erupt properly, requiring your doctor to get a better idea of the situation.
+The complications of teething in toddlers usually occur when the teeth fail to erupt properly, requiring the doctor to get a better idea of the situation.

-- Some children suffer from a condition called as hypodontia where the primary teeth in a child are completely missing.
-In rare cases, a baby might entirely fail to have any teeth at all, termed as anodontia.
+- Some children suffer from a condition called hypodontia where the primary teeth in a child are completely missing.
+In rare cases, a baby might not have teeth at all, termed as anodontia.

-The process of teething is a good sign that shows your child’s development to be on a healthy path.
-The pain that accompanies with it can be cared for in numerous ways, along with ensuring that the natural process of teething isn’t hindered in any way.
+The process of teething is a sign that a child is developing just fine.
+The pain that accompanies it can be taken care of in numerous ways, along with ensuring that the natural process of teething isn’t hindered in any way.
 If toddler teething fever does tend to occur, it is best to contact your doctor and get his recommendation for medication if necessary.

 Also Read: Baby Teeth Order Appearance